hazmatmonstarrr/hazmatmonstarrr/README.md

 👋 Hey!
 I'm Mayumi Shinozuka

 I'm a passionate **Cybersecurity** and **Business Economics major** with a **Computer Science minor**.
-I'm on a mission to build a solid foundation in cybersecurity, create more projects, and share them with everyone!
+I'm aiming to build a solid foundation in cybersecurity, create more projects, and share them with everyone!

 🔐 About Me

 - 🎓 Cybersecurity Major | Business Economics Major | Computer Science Minor
 - 🧠 Constantly learning and exploring new areas in security and tech
-- 📍 Looking for internships or opportunities in cybersecurity, especially in SOC or blue team environments, cloud security or purple team environments
+- 📍 Looking for internships or opportunities in cybersecurity, especially in SOC or blue team environments, cloud security, or purple team environments

 🙈 Fun facts